-‘Logan’ Reviews: Hugh Jackman Wows As ‘Wolverine,’ ‘Logan’ Box Office A Winner?
+‘Logan’ Reviews: Hugh Jackman Wows As Wolverine, ‘Logan’ Box Office To Be Huge?

-Logan reviews are coming in for the new film, with Hugh Jackson scoring high marks in his third stand-alone efforts as Wolverine.
-Taking place in the future, Logan serves as a bit of closure for the character of Wolverine, as it has been widely reported that Jackson is retiring this role.
-It doesn’t mean someone else won’t pick up the torch a bit later, but that Jackman has nearly completed his run as the star of this particular franchise.
+Logan reviews are coming in for the new film, with Hugh Jackman scoring high marks in his third standalone effort as Wolverine.
+Taking place in the future, Logan serves as a bit of closure for the character of Wolverine, as it has been widely reported that Jackman is retiring this role.
+It doesn’t mean someone else won’t pick up the torch a bit later, but Jackman has nearly completed his run as the star of this particular franchise.

 The early Logan reviews are suggesting that this could be the best film to come from the X-Men franchise so far.
 In a report on the movie review site Rotten Tomatoes, the critics have stated that this film is “certified fresh.”
 With 141 critics weighing in on the film written and directed by James Mangold, the Logan reviews have received an overall mark of 93 percent.
 This is an exemplary grade, especially for a film coming from the comic book and action genre.